Qualitative research

 Benefits of qualitative methods

 We use qualitative methods in trials because they allow us to “reach the parts that other methods cannot reach” (Pope and Mays 1995).
-They can help us to address questions which are not easily or not completely answered by quantitative methods.
+They can help us to address questions which are not easily or completely answered by quantitative methods.

 Qualitative methods can enhance, elaborate or clarify trial findings and help us address questions relating to issues such as: